 American Quarter Horse History and Origins

-Quarter Horses come in a variety of solid colors, roans, palominos, grays, grullos, buckskins, and duns.
-Spotted horses and pintos are accepted in the AQHA registry, as long as owners can prove that both the sires and dams of their horses were registered Quarter Horses.
-Markings such as stockings, stars, stripes, and blazes are common.
+American quarter horses come in a variety of solid colors, roans, palominos, grays, grullo, buckskins, and duns.
+The brownish-red sorrel is the color most commonly seen in the breed.
+Moreover, white markings on the face and legs are common.
+Spotted patterns are accepted in the American Quarter Horse Association registry, as long as owners can prove both the sire and dam were registered quarter horses.

 Unique Characteristics of the American Quarter Horse